Expansion Management: Navigating HDPE Pipe Installations

 However, measures to manage pipe movement need to be carefully selected to allow for natural expansion without damaging the pipe or affecting roads or other structures.

-If the piping is embedded into a pipe into a block of concrete at multiple fixed points, the pipe will pull and push against the fixed structures as it expands or contracts.
+If the piping is embedded into a block of concrete at multiple fixed points, the pipe will pull and push against the fixed structures as it expands or contracts.
 As a result, the piping at these points will need to be engineered to withstand the force.

-Thrust blocks also offer an effective solution for managing these pipes while allowing for movement between these fixed points.
+Thrust blocks also offer an effective solution for managing these pipes, allowing for movement between the fixed points.

 “For temporary or permanent cross-country pipelines that you don’t want to bury, concrete thrust blocks are an excellent option for accommodating pipe movement within certain limits,” Nathan suggests.